GilsonLabUCSD/APR/APR_User_Manual.md

 For the detailed methodology and validation of APR approach, please refer to the publications listed aboved and a tutorial for Amber users: http://ambermd.org/tutorials/advanced/tutorial29/.

 The current version of APR scripts (v1.1) is a demonstration of how to use pulling approach to compute binding thermodynamics.
-You can apply it on host-guest complexes with a minimal effort of setting up your workflow.
+You can apply it on most host-guest complexes with a minimal effort of setting up your workflow.
 If you are planning on computing the binding affinities of protein-ligand systems, please be aware that careful adjustments of the protocols and scripts will be needed, based on the requirements of every particular system.
 In addition, be extremely cautious about using the APR approach to compute binding affinities for proteins with buried binding sites, as those may present convergence issues due to the significant conformational change of the protein during the pulling process.
 A recent advance of
 APR applications on protein systems can be found here: http://pubs.acs.org/doi/abs/10.1021/acs.jctc.7b00275.